 The Creative Writing specialization within the English B.A. program provides students an introduction to the rhetorical strategies inherent in the various modes of creative writing.
 Students have the opportunity of working directly with published writers.
 The program provides coursework that includes focus on memoir writing, narrative prose, poetry, and essay forms.

 Visiting writers meet with students every semester.
 Recently this list of renowned speakers has included Joy Harjo, Velma Wallis, Luci Tapahonso, John Straley, and Pulitzer prize winning author N. Scott Momaday.
-Extracurricular activities for B.A. students include the English Club, which hosts literary and social events throughout the year, and Tidal Echoes, a literary magazine written and edited by UAS students.
+Extracurricular activities for B.A. students include the Student Clubs and Tidal Echoes, a literary magazine written and edited by UAS students.
 UAS English students are encouraged to broaden their studies by participating in study abroad programs all over the world.
 Recently students have spent semesters abroad in France, England, Ireland, and Australia.

 The B.A. in English is designed to serve the needs of three groups of students.
 First, it is intended for students who plan to pursue careers in secondary education.
 Program course work and internships are especially designed to prepare students to enter the Master of Arts in Teaching (M.A.T.) program at UAS upon graduation.
 Second, the program is designed to prepare students for entry-level employment in the fields of editing, writing, public relations, and government.
 Third, it is intended to serve students preparing for graduate study in law, public administration, technical writing, creative writing, and English.

 For more information contact Nina Chordas, Assistant Professor of English, (907) 796-6407.